Mukah

-Mukah (muːkəh), historically known as Muka is a coastal town which serves as the capital and the administrative center of the Mukah Division since 1 March 2002.
+Mukah (muːkəh), historically known as Muka, is a coastal town which has served as the capital and the administrative center of the Mukah Division since 1 March 2002.

 The district also covers an area of 2536 km2 with a population about 49,900 in the Mukah town and 18,800 in the Dalat administrative town of Dalat District.

-It is located on the Borneo island, by the South China Sea, about 3 hours by road from the city of Sibu.
+It is located on the Borneo island, by the South China Sea, about 2 hours by road from the city of Sibu.
 Mukah is also accessible by air by MASwings from Kuching and Miri.
 The duration of both flights is about one hour.
 There are also speed boats connecting the town of Dalat (about 30 km from Mukah) to Sibu.
 The speed boat trip takes approximately 2 hours.

 Etymology

 There are several versions of the origin of the name "Mukah".
 The word "Mukah" is similar to the Malay word "muka" which means face.
-It was said that the town was name after the face of a mysterious beautiful woman who helped three shipwreck merchants from Brunei.
+It was said that the town was named after the face of a mysterious beautiful woman who helped three shipwreck merchants from Brunei.

 Another version was that a beautiful face appeared on the surface on the sea to fishermen.
 However, these does not explain on why the town adopted a Malay name instead of a Melanau name as the majority of the population here are the Melanau people.
 The Melanau word for face is "jawai".

 Mukah town has statues of Ikan Merah (Red Snapper) and Udang (Prawn) that reflect the importance of the fishery industry to the town.

 History

 The Melanau people is the earliest indigenous group living in Mukah.
 The earliest documentation of Mukah can be found in the annals of the Majapahit empire where a place known as "Melano" was paying tribute to the empire.
-The place was then became part of the Bruneian Empire in the 13th century.
+Although this Mukah describe includes other Melanau areas along the coastline of Sarawak.
+The place then became part of the Bruneian Empire in the 13th century.
 Mukah was later sold to the Raj of Sarawak in 1860.

 In November 1862, the Rajah Muda rescued several civilians from the Moro Pirates after a pitched naval battle off the coast of Mukah.
 During the fighting, Brooke's steamer named Rainbow sank four prahus and damaged one other with cannon fire.
 Over 100 pirates were killed or wounded in the engagement while Brooke, the bishop Francis McDougall and their Sarawakian followers, were mostly unscathed.